akshayjshah/blog/posts/automating-gmail-with-appsscript.md

+---
-# Automating Gmail with AppsScript
+title: "Automating Gmail with AppsScript"
+description: "Smarter email automation with Google AppsScript."
+created: 2020-06-01
+---

 We're all drowning in email.
 The problem isn't the blatant spam --- it's easy to unsubscribe from most of that and block the rest.
 The real killer is the email